bbc/device_api-android/README.md

 # DeviceAPI-Android

 *DeviceAPI-Android* is the android implementation of device_api -- an initiative to allow full automation of device activities.
+For a full list of release notes, see the [change log](CHANGELOG.md)

 ## Dependencies